Division of Kalgoorlie

 The Division of Kalgoorlie was an Australian electoral division in the state of Western Australia, named after the city of Kalgoorlie.
-The Division was proclaimed in 1900 as one of the original 65 divisions to be contested at the first federal election in 1901.
-In its final form, it covered most of the land area of Western Australia, with a size of 2295354 km2—over 90 percent of the state's landmass (an area the size of France, Spain, Germany, Italy, Poland and Great Britain combined).
-It included the Goldfields-Esperance, Gascoyne, Pilbara and Kimberley regions of Western Australia, in addition to the eastern and far northern parts of the Mid West region, and the town of Merredin.
-It was the largest single-member electorate by area in the world—almost a third of the continent.
+The division was proclaimed in 1900 as one of the original 65 divisions to be contested at the first federal election in 1901.
+In its final form, before it was abolished in 2010, it covered most of the land area of Western Australia, with a size of 2295354 km2—over 90 percent of the state's landmass (an area the size of France, Spain, Germany, Italy, Poland and the United Kingdom combined).

+It included the Goldfields–Esperance, Gascoyne, Pilbara and Kimberley regions of Western Australia, in addition to the eastern and far northern parts of the Mid-West region, and the town of Merredin.
+At a time, it was the largest single-member electorate by area in the world—almost a third of the continent.